 We are pleased to present our 2019 Alumni Award recipients.
-The following alumni have exemplified the vision and values of Davenport University through their professional and community service, and we can’t wait to honor them on Friday, September 27th at the Sneden Center on the Lettinga Campus.
-If you’d like to join us, tickets for the Alumni Awards and Homecoming Tailgate can be purchased HERE.
+The following alumni have exemplified the vision and values of Davenport University through their professional and community service and were honored on Friday, September 27th at the Sneden Center on the Lettinga Campus.

 Distinguished Alumni Award